York Lions football: 2005 season

-2006
+2006 season

 The 2006 season saw the Lions start a rebuild as the Lions returned with many new faces all over the roster.
 York would start the season 0–4 before facing the Toronto Varsity Blues in the 37th Red and Blue Bowl on national television.
 York would win the game 39–11 led by QB Bart Zemanek's 339 passing yards and 3 touchdown passes in the game and a strong defensive performance.
 York would go onto drop their last 3 games to the Windsor Lancers (41–28), the Queen's Gaels (9–4), and the Waterloo Warriors (13–8); finishing the year with a 1–7 record.

 In the ensuing offseason, York fired Gretes due to an incident at the York athletics banquet that year and named Offensive Coordinator Andy McEvoy as the interim replacement.

-2007
+2007 season

 McEvoy led the team for the 2007 season and managed to achieve a 1–7 record.
 York's was blown out to start the year against the Windsor Lancers 59–0, but had a strong showing against the Waterloo Warriors in an 18–15 loss the following week.
 York would lose by wide margins for the rest of the year, except for their 21–20 win over the struggling Toronto Varsity Blues and a surprisingly close loss to the powerful Western Mustangs 11–9; a game which saw both teams tied 8–8 heading into the 4th quarter.

-Mike McLean Era (2008–2009)
+Mike McLean era (2008–2009)

-2008
+2008 season

 On February 21, 2008, York named former CFLer and Saint Mary's Defensive Coordinator Mike McLean as Head Coach with McEvoy returning as an offensive assistant.
 On April 24, 2008, McLean also brought in Beau Mirau to be his Offensive Coordinator, whom McLean worked with for years when they were both coaching with the CJFL's Edmonton Huskies to replace McEvoy.

 York finished the 2008 season winless for the first time since 1994 with an 0–8 record; averaging only 4 points-per-game for and 58.9 points-per-game against over the season.
 This included an embarrassing 58–7 loss to the Toronto Varsity Blues (ending York's 13-year winning streak against their rivals and saw the son of former York Head Coach Tom Gretes, George, throw a TD pass late in the game), a 71–0 loss to the Western Mustangs, and an 80–0 loss to the Queen's Gaels, which was the largest margin of victory in Queen's football history to that point.
 York also didn't manage to set up a full dress roster for the entire 2008 season, with McLean claiming that he had no time to recruit new players after being named head coach and said that the program was in free fall when he arrived.